ysharplanguage/System.Text.Languages/README.md

 **`typeof(void)`**

-are valid S-expressions that could be considered (or computed) at some point by any specific implementation of **`IEvaluator`**, while
+are valid S-expressions that could be considered (or computed) at some point by some specific implementation of **`IEvaluator`**, while

 **`new byte[100].AsSpan(50)`**